 |Naguib Mahfouz (nobelprize.org)

 Mahfouz’s work told the story of Egypt.
 Although banned in many countries until a certain point, due to extreme controversial remarks, of which many tell the true states of the Middle East, his work has been recognized throughout the world.
-In fact Mahfouz’s work was so successful that he won perhaps the most honorable recognition known today, The Nobel Prize in Literature.
+In fact Mahfouz’s work was so successful that he won perhaps the most honorable recognition known today, the Nobel Prize in Literature.
 Anywhere around the world Mahfouz could be referred to as one of the most well known Arab figures to walk the face of this planet.
-In spite of a ban on his work throughout the Middle East, Mahfouz is still the discussion among several Arab authors.
+Despite of a ban on his work throughout the Middle East, Mahfouz is still one of the most influential Arab authors.

-Unfortunately Mahfouz died in hospital in 2006 due to a fall that had happened a few weeks earlier.
+UMahfouz died in hospital in 2006 due to a fall.
 However, his work will live on in many forms that will be a source of pleasure and learning.
 This righteous man lived a life where he gave everything he possibly could, everything that will contribute to future generations to come.
 “At home, at work, in the street- these are bases of a story.”

 Page created on 7/10/2015 11:25:22 PM

 The beliefs, viewpoints and opinions expressed in this hero submission on the website are those of the author and do not necessarily reflect the beliefs, viewpoints and opinions of The MY HERO Project and its staff.